-Many of today’s service companies use cloud-based software to better manage business processes from the office, out to the field.
+Many of today’s service companies use equipment maintenance software to better manage business processes from the office, out to the field.
 Businesses that specialize in HVAC installation, repair and maintenance and also have multiple technicians simultaneously on the road benefit most from this technology.
 Truth be told, working with paper-based processes incites the misplacement of important documents and work orders.
 It also takes twice as long when you could be spending that time winning new contracts.

 Why HVAC contractors need it for preventive maintenance

 Managing technicians in the field can get cumbersome without field service management software to tie maintenance requests back to the office.
 As a HVAC contractor, you need a tool that allows business processes to be streamlined and routine checks automated.
 Without automation, scheduling jobs at regular intervals can be extremely difficult.
 By optimizing technicians’ schedules, dispatchers can ensure the most qualified technician arrives at the customer site with the right equipment to complete the maintenance check.